GenerationTRS80/HttpRequest/README.md

 This is an application module within the SharePoint-ReportingApp.
 The module will open an website in IE. If the website is already open it will then reload the website.

 VBScript using WinHttpRequest and XMLHttpRequest to accessing the website.
-Microsoft Internest Controls (VBA) to manipulate IE
+Microsoft Internet Controls (VBA) to manipulate IE

 The scripts will do the following: